About

-Prior to his professional career, he worked as a construction laborer, a substitute teacher, a camp cook, a collegiate athletics statistician, an industrial laundry equipment installer, and an oil and gas lease researcher.
+Prior to his professional career, he worked as a construction laborer, a substitute teacher, a camp cook, a collegiate athletics statistician, an industrial laundry equipment installer, a ghost writer, and an oil and gas lease researcher.

-David graduated cum laude from Hillsdale College where he studied politics and literature and edited the student literary journal.
-His highlights include studying C.S.
-Lewis with Michael Ward, the art of strategic assessment with Mark Helprin, Aristotle and Churchill with Larry Arnn, and American history with David McCullough.
+David graduated cum laude from Hillsdale College where he studied politics and literature.
+His highlights include studying Churchill with Larry Arnn, C.S.
+Lewis with Michael Ward, the Pacific Theater of World War Two with Victor Davis Hanson, strategic assessment with Mark Helprin, and American history with David McCullough.

-He lives in Virginia with his wife and children and enjoys reading and working in the yard.
+He lives in Virginia with his wife and three sons and enjoys reading and working in the yard.

 Laurén Brems, Senior Advisor